gatariee/Winton/README.md

 ### Implant
 > Written in Golang 1.21.1 (tested on Windows/AMD64)
-- Process injection via `CreateRemoteThread`
+- Process migration and process injection
-- Basic File I/O operations via `ReadFile` & `WriteFile`
+- In-memory .NET assembly execution
+- Task queuing via named pipes
 - Built-ins via `os/exec` & `os/user`
 - There are 2 implants available:
     - `Orisa` is written in C and is extremely unstable, and has limited functionality to `ls`, `pwd` and `whoami`.